The Declaration of Independence

 Corn on the cob.
 Florida, California, Georgia and New York together accounted for 60 percent of the sweet corn produced nationally in 2007.

 Georgia is the state that led the nation in watermelon production last year (1 billion pounds).
 Other leading producers of this popular Fourth of July dessert included California, Florida and Texas, each with more than 400 million pounds.
+During The Independence Day Celebration, many people enjoy watermelon, with Georgia leading the nation in production last year at 1 billion pounds, followed by California, Florida, and Texas.

 More than 74 million Americans said they have taken part in a barbecue during the previous year.
 It’s probably safe to assume a lot of these events took place on Independence Day.